 2 Aeschylus, writing decades earlier, also gives 1,207 triremes, but Herodotus writes, shortly before battle took place, that the Persian fleet wasn't much bigger than Greek.
-Because of a weather phenomenon (storms) 600 ships sank (400 at the coast of Magnesia, north of Artemisium and 200 in Euboea).
+Because of a weather phenomenon (storms) 600 ships sank (400 at the coast of Magnesia,

 Fig. 3: The battle of Salamis.

 Source: Burn, A. R. (1962).
 Persia and the Greeks, New York: Minerva Press